 Why Setting Goals is Important

 Goals give you clarity and motivation.
-Emory Healthcare says people with specific weight loss goals are 50% more likely to keep going.
+Emory Healthcare says people with specific weight loss goals are 50% more likely to continue.
 Goals help in many ways:

-- They break big changes into smaller steps.
+- They break significant changes into smaller steps.

 - They help you measure your progress.